ethanjli/phyllo/transport.md

 - Protocol type code: `0x12`
 - Purpose: Delimited exchange of buffers of non-null bytes, using null bytes as delimiters.
 - Payload demultiplexing key: none
+- Length overhead: 2 bytes
+- Payload maximum length: none, though the maximum length of payload and overhead is recommended to be a multiple of 64 bytes for efficiency of maximum-length transmissions over USB serial connections.
 - Services required from below:
     - Byte stream connection
 - Services provided for above: